RonaldAllanRivera/used-cars-search/readme.txt

 - Added Plugin Setting to enable/disable the “Car Details” meta box on Add/Edit Post screens.
 - Conditional registration of the meta box based on the new setting (default: enabled).
 - Sanitization update: `enable_car_details` stored as boolean in `ucs_options`.
+ - AI Assist: When Car Details are disabled, generation uses only Post Title and Content; SEO keywords are derived from text.
+When enabled, AI may use Year/Make/Model/Trim/Price/Mileage/Engine/Transmission if present.

 = 1.6.11 =
 - Added Column Management: Admin can now enable/disable specific columns in the public search table for both Grid and List views.